Back to New Arrivals

 This autobiographical picture book by the multiple Grammy Award-winning singer Roberta Flack recounts her childhood in a home surrounded by music and love: it all started with a beat-up piano that her father found in a junkyard, repaired, and painted green.

 A celebration of twelve Black women who were pivotal to the civil rights movement and the fight for justice and equal rights in America.
+On the Black Caucus American Library Association's Best of the Best 2023 List!

 You've heard the names Rosa Parks and Coretta Scott King, but what about the many other women who were crucial to the civil rights movement?